INDEX

 From this menu user may change parameters or send command to device

-NOTE: The device restarts itself every 86400 seconds (which means every 24 hours).
-There are also timeout restart routines in Server mode during listening clients and in Client Mode trying to connect to the server (both preset to 10 minutes which means device will restart system if fails to connect a server in Client mode or a client do not connect in preset time in Server mode)
+The device restarts itself every 86400 seconds (which means every 24 hours).
+There are also timeout restart routines in Server mode during listening clients and in Client Mode trying to connect to the server. ( both preset to 10 minutes which means device will restart system if fails to connect a server in Client mode or a client do not connect in preset time in Server mode)

-- User can change firmware of device.
-TLM Series LoRaWAN EndNode Modems has easy to use firmware capability and system can store 2 firmware at memory.
+• User can change firmware of device.
+REDZ TLM LoRaWAN EndNode Modems has easy to use firmware capability and system can store 2 firmware at memory.
 After a firmware change, user can restore back old firmware anytime needed.

-- User can change the debug level of the device.
-REDZ TLM Series LoRaWAN EndNode Modems series has micro-USB and gives log in 115200 - 8N1 format.
+• User can change the debug level of the device.
+REDZ TLM LoRaWAN EndNode Modems series has micro USB or USB Type-C and gives log in 115200 - 8N1 format.

-Any terminal program can be used to listen the LOG over micro-USB port of the device which is recognized as Virtual COM port in PC.
+Any terminal program can be used to listen the LOG over USB type-C or micro USB port of the device which is recognized as Virtual COM port in PC.

 Firmware upgrade is possible only with files that REDZ supplied.
 Once the file selected, TLM shows selected file: